 Cardiovascular Imaging Fellowship Opportunity

-Date Posted: 9/25/2018
+Date Posted: 11/1/2019

-- You may address these letters to Dr. Jayashri Aragam, Director Echocardiography Lab, VA Boston Healthcare System.
-All application materials should be sent directly to Rebekah at Rebekah.Diaz@va.gov
+- You may address these letters to Dr. Jayashri Aragam, Director of Echocardiography Lab, VA Boston Healthcare System.
+All application materials should be sent directly to Inessa Stern at Inessa.Stern@va.gov

 Special Comments: The Advanced Cardiovascular Imaging Fellowship seeks to provide intensive training in echocardiography in an academic setting, and introductory training in nuclear cardiology, cardiac CT and cardiac MRI.
 There will be close interaction with inpatient Cardiology teams, as well as Fellow trainees in Cardiology from Boston Medical Center, Brigham and Women’s Hospital, and Massachusetts General Hospital.
 The program is designed to meet professional certification requirements for interpretation of standard transthoracic echocardiography studies, stress echocardiography, contrast imaging, and performance of transesophageal echocardiograms (TEE), including intraoperative TEE.
 The program will also provide training in Valvular Heart Disease through active participation in Heart Valve Clinic and intense exposure to structural heart imaging and interventions.
 The fellow will become proficient in the use of the latest technology for cardiac imaging and develop an integrated appreciation of cardiac physiology and pathophysiology.

 Please email me with any questions: Contact Email: Inessa.Stern@va.gov